jenntang1/simple_shell/README.md

 ![stat](https://i.imgur.com/HPE5nuP.png)

 11. How to execute another program with the **execve** system call?
 **execve** is a system call that executes another program with the current process' memory.
-Essentially, it replaces the current process, therefore, upon success, it returns nothing.
-But upon fail, it returns -1.
+Essentially, it replaces the current process image with new ones.
+Upon success, it returns nothing and upon fail, it returns -1.

 12. How to suspend the execution of a process until one of its children terminates?
 **wait** is a system call that suspends execution of a process until its children terminates.
 It allows the operating system to release the resources associated with the children.
 If **wait** isn't called, then the children will be in a zombie state that still fills a space in the kernel.
 Upon success, it returns the pid of the terminated child and upon fail, it returns -1.